 While the New York City real estate market has sustained itself incredibly well over the past several years, the second half of 2008 is facing a significant possibility of a notable slowdown in market activity.

-As signs of the city market’s connection to the national market began to show in late 2007, the fall off in demand mainly effected secondary factors like negotiation times and frequency of bidding wars.
+As signs of the city market’s connection to the national market began to show in late 2007, the fall-off in demand mainly affected secondary factors like negotiation times and frequency of bidding wars.
 However, as 2008 continues on, and the national market shows no signs of improving – and, indeed, may even worsen further – prices in the New York apartment market may begin to lag.

 Furthermore, the very success of the NYC real estate market has led many sellers to conclude the market is near-invulnerable.
 This may lead to “sticky” prices – an economic term, surprisingly, that refers to a situation where suppliers do not adjust prices to shifts in demand with adequate speed.

-This price stickiness could lead a further drop off in market activity that could adversely effect demand levels.
+This price stickiness could lead a further drop off in market activity that could adversely affect demand levels.